ktoan911/ktoan911/README.md

 I am @ktoan911

 - 🔭 I’m currently learning Information Technology at Ha Noi University of Science and Technology.
-- 🌱 I’m interested in Game Design, AI and Software Engineering.
+- 🌱 I’m interested in Data Science and Artificial Intelligence.
 - 🗣️ I enjoy communicating and collaborating with others to achieve common goals.